sorenchr/tulipcoin/README.md

 $ npm build
 ```

-It's also possible to setup a TypeScript watch that compiles automatically on changes to source files:
+It's also possible to setup a TypeScript watcher that compiles automatically on changes to source files:

 ```console
 $ npm watch